+Administration (HRSA) grant.
 Trainees interested in working with a multidisciplinary team of healthcare providers in primary care medical settings, who also have interest in substance use disorder treatment, will be a good match for this track.
 The Psychology Residents on the Integrated Primary Care track will provide behavioral medicine interventions for patients in primary care settings.
 Consults will include care for depression, anxiety, trauma, sleep disorders, substance use, chronic health conditions such as diabetes, and lifestyle management (e.g., changes to health behaviors such as nutrition and physical exercise).
-Psychology Residents on this track will train in settings with other disciplines including physicians, nurses and advance practice nurses, physician assistants, and social workers.